-Alternatively, at school or college it could be that they simply feel like they don't fit in or worry about this, have few friends or no friends, feel that the school work is a difficult burden (or refuse to do it), or be getting bullied by someone they're coming into contact with making them feel afraid, sick, humiliated & fearful of their safety.
+Alternatively, at school or college it could be that they simply feel like they don’t fit in or worry about this, have few friends or no friends, feel that the school work is a difficult burden (or refusal to do homework or school work), or be getting bullied by someone they’re coming into contact with making them feel afraid, sick, humiliated & fearful of their safety.
 Being bullied can have a negative impact on self esteem and leave long-term trauma.
-Always report bullying to a teacher you trust or find advice online on how to make someone aware it's happening.
+Always report bullying to a teacher you and your child trusts or find adviceonline on how your school supports the victims of bullying.

-Then there are peer pressures to keep up with friends.
-We know that so much advertising is directed at children & young people now with smart phones, social media on the internet and messaging and the pressure to be seen to 'look right' can be a very dominant one.
-A son or daughter, grandchild or loved one may genuinely fear being made a target by bullies if they don't have the latest bag, trainers or gadgets.
-Add to that puberty, the difficult effect of hormones, the development of relationships, relationship pressures & breakdowns, the availability of drugs, alcohol and exposure to every type of media and world events and it's little surprise that 1 in 4 young people suffer bad mental health, feel lost, alone, confused or overwhelmed in their life.
+There is always peer pressure to keep up with friends.
+We remember it, and we know that so much more advertising is directed at children & young people now with smart phones, social media on the internet and messaging and the pressure to be seen to ‘look right’ can be a very dominant one.
+A son or daughter, grandchild or loved one may genuinely fear being made a target by bullies if they don’t have the latest bag, trainers or gadgets.
+Add to that puberty, the difficult effect of hormones, the development of relationships, relationship pressures & breakdowns, the availability of drugs, alcohol and exposure to every type of media and traumatic world events and it’s little surprise that 1 in 4 young people suffer bad mental health, feel lost, alone, confused or overwhelmed in their life.
 Some young people feel so overwhelmed you may become aware of self harm.
 Self harming is usually a method of trying to cope with all of the above.

 They may have additional focused phobias or fears, such as a fear of the dark, be scared of making mistakes, are nervous or anxious, have a fear of medical procedures, fear of going to sleep, (perhaps because of nightmares or wetting the bed in the night) or fear of going near things they don’t like.

-Some children & young people regardless of gender have habits they can’t seem to break by themselves like nail biting, hair pulling, bedwetting, gaming addiction or involuntary twitches for instance.
-For others it's learning how to safely and appropriately express overwhelming emotions such as anger, depressive feelings, anxiety, aggression, self consciousness, embarrassment or trauma.
+Some children & young people regardless of gender have habits they can’t seem to break by themselves like nail biting, hair pulling, bedwetting, gaming addiction or involuntary twitches (tics) for instance.
+For others it’s learning how to safely and appropriately express overwhelming emotions such as anger, depressive feelings, anxiety, aggression, self consciousness, embarrassment or trauma.
 Young people on the autism spectrum (ASD) often benefit from having hypnotherapy for children & focused support on the above area as they are growing up as well.

 There are many difficult feelings that children and young people can be faced with and yet, with some short-term effective therapeutic support, they can enjoy building on their experience positively (developing more positive changes) and gain much more confidence in themselves as a result.